Interacting Large Language Model Agents. Interpretable Models and Social Learning: LLM Agent as a Social Sensor

 \subsubsection{Illustrative Example for Interpretable Feature Extraction using LLMAs}

 In example~\ref{ex:customer}, we discussed how the low-dimensional representation can be constructed to reduce the observation space.
 The example can be extended to illustrate Bayesian inference, for example, by analyzing the performance of a particular customer service agent given its interactions with different customers.
 We next present an example for a different application, financial news analysis using \bayesianagents. \begin{example} Consider a financial analyst who receives a stream of financial news and public opinion data from social media.
 The state in which the financial analyst wishes to estimate if the market is in an upturn or downturn.
 Similar to example~\ref{ex:customer}, the analyst can design questions using her domain knowledge, which extracts relevant information from the text.
 Since the stream of data is temporal in nature, the analyst can use our model of a \bayesianagent, to adaptively update the belief of the underlying state, and any point interpet the interminent outputs $\observation$ to identify trading opportunities.
 We consider FNSPID, a financial news dataset~\cite{10.1145/3637528.3671629}, where we analyze news pertaining to the AAPL stock.
-We use Llama-3, and for each news article, ask $16$ binary questions.
+We use LLaMA-3, and for each news article, ask $16$ binary questions.
 The questions are provided in the appendix, and we plot the distribution of the difference of the ratio of close prices (a performance metric used to gauge the performance of a stock across days) in Figure~\ref{fig:interpretablefigfinance}.
-It is clear how LLM can be used as a sensor to parse textual observations and extract interpretable features. \end{example}
+It is clear how LLM can be used as a sensor to parse textual observations and extract interpretable features.
+The illustrative example using the financial news dataset focuses on the AAPL stock to demonstrate the applicability of the study to readers who may be less familiar with the subject or come from a different disciplinary background, such as finance.
+We note that the period that we consider was during COVID-19, and therefore was an exception to the standard stock market behaviour.
+However we again highlight that the purpose of our methods is to enable analysis by providing an interpretable toolbox and not to analyse any specific event. \end{example}